Sarah-Bue/lonely-galaxy/README.md

 - Clicking the plus and minus buttons changes the zoom of the map.

 404 Page
- - Clicking on the homepage link brings the customer back to the Home page.
+ - Clicking on the homepage link brings the client back to the Home page.

  [Back to top ⇧](#lonely-galaxy)